Principal.

 http_upstream | POST each management authorization decision to AGENT_CONTROL_AUTH_UPSTREAM_URL. |

-When AGENT_CONTROL_AUTH_MODE is unset, startup selects api_key if local API-key validation is
+AGENT_CONTROL_AUTH_MODE is unset, startup selects api_key if local API-key validation is

 enabled and none otherwise.